 DNO Representatives

-The DN Operators collectively shall appoint three (3) representatives to each DSC Committee and shall authorise one DN Operator to notify the representatives to the Code Administrator by way of a notice signed by each of the DN Operators.
+Each DN Operator shall appoint one (1) representative to each DSC Committee by notice to the Code Administrator.

-IGT Representatives
+IGT Representative

-The Association of Independent Gas Transporters (AIGT) shall appoint two (2) representatives to each DSC Committee by notice to the Code Administrator.
+The Association of Independent Gas Transporters (AIGT) shall appoint one (1) representative to each DSC Committee by notice to the Code Administrator.

-In the event the AIGT:

-only appoint one (1) representative, then the individual nominated will be appointed as an IGT Representative, and will hold two (2) votes as provided in GT Section D4.3.1;

-appoint no representatives, National Grid NTS, and the DN Operators collectively, shall each appoint one (1) additional representative.

 Appointment

 National Grid NTS shall not later than 1 September in Appointment Year Y-1, notify the Committee Secretary of the identity of the individual to be appointed as the NTS Representative for Appointment Year Y.

-The DN Operators shall not later than 1 September in Appointment Year Y-1, notify the Committee Secretary of the identity of the individuals to be appointed as the DNO Representatives for Appointment Year Y.
+Each DN Operator shall not later than 1 September in Appointment Year Y-1, notify the Committee Secretary of the identity of the individual to be appointed as the DNO Representative for Appointment Year Y.

-The AIGT shall not later than 1 September in Appointment Year Y-1, notify the Committee Secretary of the identity of the individuals to be appointed as the IGT Representatives for Appointment Year Y.
+The AIGT shall not later than 1 September in Appointment Year Y-1, notify the Committee Secretary of the identity of the individual to be appointed as the IGT Representative for Appointment Year Y.

 Retirement and ceasing to be a representative